Drøbak: Tourism

-A small aquarium with local species of fish and shellfish is open to the public and shows live video footage of the sea life in the fjord where fish, lobster and crab are often visible for the aquarium visitors.
+A small aquarium with local species of fish and shellfish is open to the public and shows live video footage of the sea life in the fjord where fish, lobster and crab are often visible to the aquarium visitors.
 Norsk Luftambulanse used to have its headquarters in Drøbak.

 Etymology

 The Norse form of the name was Drjúgbakki.
 The first element is drjúgr 'hard; long', the last element is bakki m '(up)hill'.

 This is related to the very steep roads winding down into the city centre of Drøbak.

 Drøbak Church

 Drøbak Church (Drøbak Kirke) is located in Drøbak parish in the Søndre Follo deanery within the Diocese of Borg.
 The church was opened on 29 October 1776.
-The church was a gift from timber merchant, landowner and shipowner Niels Carlsen (1734–1809) and his wife Martha Zachariassen (1743–1821).
+The church was a gift from the timber merchant, landowner and shipowner Niels Carlsen (1734–1809) and his wife Martha Zachariassen (1743–1821).
 Significant repairs were made to the church in the 1820s.
 Domenico Erdmann (1879–1940) led the restoration in conjunction with the 150th anniversary in 1926.